 Why Were Stryker Hips Recalled?

-In July of 2012, Stryker recalled the Stryker Rejuvenate and Stryker ABG II due to the potential for fretting and corrosion around the taper neck junction which could result in adverse local tissue reactions (ALTR).
+In July of 2012, Stryker recalled the Rejuvenate and ABG II metal on metal hip replacements due to the potential for fretting and corrosion around the taper neck junction which could result in local tissue reactions (ALTR).
 Symptoms of these reactions include pain and swelling.